 - 1. Be eligible to apply for an Ontario Teaching Certificate through the Ontario College of Teachers; - 2.
 Have a thorough knowledge of all of Ontario's curricular areas in either the Primary and Junior (including The Kindergarten Program) or the Junior and Intermediate divisions; - 3.
 Be committed to professionalism, collegiality, equity, service and excellence; - 4.
-Engage the diversity of learners in today's classrooms through utilizing the framework of differentiated instruction, developing awareness of special learning needs and gaining competency in the use of assistive technologies; - 5.
+Engage the diversity of learners in today's classrooms through utilizing the framework of differentiated instruction, developing awareness of culturally relevant and responsive pedagogy, and special learning needs, as well as gaining competency in the use of assistive technologies; - 5.
 Develop the ability to cultivate nurturing learning environments that value and respect the whole person and that enable children to mature intellectually, emotionally, socially and spiritually; and, - 6.
 Understand that their beliefs, values and knowledge directly influence professional practice.